Convenient Bus & Boat Sightseeing in Budapest

 - Night Tour: The night tour departs every day at 19.15 in May, September and October, every day at 20.15 in June, July and August.
 Duration: 1.5 hours.
 Departure from Dock8 at Vigadó tér (Pest, city centre, Danube Promenade).

 - Boat Tour – tours depart at every 30 minutes between 11.30 and 16.30 then at 19.00, 21.00, 22.00.
 Four additional tours on the weekends (Friday, Saturday, Sunday): at 14.00, 15.00, 16.00, 17.00The tour lasts 1 hour.

 - Walk Tour: the 2-2.5 hour tour is every day at 10.00 departing in front of the Opera House on Andrássy Av, No. 22.

-The tour starts in downtown Budapest, near most major hotels near the river Danube.2.
-Stop: Erzsébet Square – You can change for the Yellow Line.-
+2. Stop: Erzsébet Square – You can change for the Yellow Line.